NLeSC/PattyData/README.md

 **Installation**

-In addition to download this repository in your Windows machine you also need to install:
+In addition to download the Via Appia OSG repository in your Windows machine you also need to install:
  - The latest drivers of your Graphics card
  - Microsoft Visual Studio C++ Redistributable 2012 and 2013.
 You can use the installers in `viewer/EXTRA_LIB`
  - Java SE development kit: